josdejong/mathjs/docs/datatypes/bignumbers.md

 <h1 id="bignumbers">BigNumbers <a href="#bignumbers" title="Permalink">#</a></h1>

-For calculations with an arbitrary precision, math.js supports a `BigNumber` data type.
+For calculations with an arbitrary precision, math.js supports a `BigNumber` datatype.
 BigNumber support is powered by [decimal.js](https://github.com/MikeMcl/decimal.js/).

 <h2 id="usage">Usage <a href="#usage" title="Permalink">#</a></h2>